 Being aware of hygiene when in public, washing hands, hand sanitizer and don’t touch mouth, eyes or nose.
 Masks are only effective to stop you from touching your face and should be used if you have symptoms only.

 Social distancing is not just about protecting ourselves but also reduces risk for our elderly as well as most vulnerable members of our population.
-Please see our Facebook page for some very informative links regarding safe levels of social distancing and how to look after our community.
+In our books, social distancing is an act of love, not an act of fear.

 If you are diagnosed with COVID-19 or have someone close to you with a postive diagnosis